Adobe-CEP/Getting-Started-guides/Submit Review Monetize/Readme.md

 Answer: Kindly clear the cache and cookies (at least the adobe.com cookies) before logging into the Exchange Developer Portal.
 If the issue persists, then please follow these steps:

-Clear the browser cache and cookies.
+1. Clear the browser cache and cookies.

-Log out from the Exchange Portal and log in again.
+2. Log out from the Exchange Portal and log in again.

-Use the steps below to collect the browser network and console logs as you try to publish your listing.
+3. Use the steps below to collect the browser network and console logs as you try to publish your listing.

+  a.
 How to capture browser network and console logs:

+    i.
 Open the Chrome browser and reproduce the error.

-Open the Chrome Developer Tools by typing Cmd+Option+I on Mac or F12 on Windows.
+        1. Open the Chrome Developer Tools by typing Cmd+Option+I on Mac or F12 on Windows.

-Please keep the Developer Tools open to see the error.
+        2. Please keep the Developer Tools open to see the error.

+    ii.
 Select the Network tab.
 In the Name column and click on the Name for which you are getting server errors.

-Share all the details that appear in the Headers tab (Request URL, Response Header, Request Headers etc.)
+       1. Share all the details that appear in the Headers tab (Request URL, Response Header, Request Headers etc.)

+    iii.
 Next, select the Console tab and share the logs if you see any errors there.

-Create a HAR file by following the steps in this article: https://support.zendesk.com/hc/en-us/articles/204410413-Generating-a-HAR-file-for-troubleshooting
+       1. Create a HAR file by following the steps in this article: https://support.zendesk.com/hc/en-us/articles/204410413-Generating-a-HAR-file-for-troubleshooting

+    iv.
 Kindly share both the network logs and the HAR file through Google Drive or Dropbox.

+ b.
 If possible, record a video and share it as well, via link or in the same Google Drive or Dropbox folder.

-Share the logs described above with us (share the logs in the HAR file along with screenshot of network/console logs with ccintrev@adobe.com.
+4. Share the logs described above with us (share the logs in the HAR file along with screenshot of network/console logs with ccintrev@adobe.com.

 Providing logs (and optionally video) will help the Adobe Engineering team in fixing the problem expeditiously.